2025-environmental-bioinformatics/Lab-Sequences/QUALITY.md

 Each quality score represents the probability that the corresponding nucleotide call is incorrect.
 This quality score is logarithmically based, so a quality score of 10 reflects a base call accuracy of 90%, but a quality score of 20 reflects a base call accuracy of 99%.
 These probability values are the results from the base calling algorithm and depend on how much signal was captured for the base incorporation.

->What is the last read in the set1_1.fastq file?
-How confident are you in this read?

 ## Assessing Quality using FastQC
 In real life, you won’t be assessing the quality of your reads by visually inspecting your FASTQ files.
 Rather, you’ll be using a software to assess read quality.
 We’ll use a program called FastQC to visualize the quality of our reads.